 - Family: The mouse, Mus musculus in Latin, is part of the muridae family, which also includes rats, voles and field mice.

-- Life expectancy: Mice can live up to 2 to 3 years at most.
+- Life expectancy: Mice can live up to 2 or 3 years at most.

 - Food: Mice are granivorous and omnivorous.
-They can feed on both plant and animal foods such as uncultivated seeds, vegetables, fruits, cereals and even organic waste.
+They can eat both plant and animal foods including uncultivated seeds, vegetables, fruits, grains and even organic waste.

-- Habitat: Mice have various habitats including fields, woodlands and houses.
-To protect themselves from various predators as well as feed and reproduce, mice often seek an enclosed, warm and humid places.
+- Habitat: Mice can live in various habitats including fields, woods and buildings.
+To protect themselves from predators, to feed and reproduce, mice often seek out enclosed, warm and humid places.
 This is why it is common to find mice in your attic.

 Mouse species living in Quebec

 - Grey mouse (house mouse): This is the most common species found in Canada.
-It is found in many cities in Quebec including Montreal, Trois-Rivières, Laval, Repentigny
+Grey mice are found in many cities in Quebec including Montreal, Trois-Rivières, Laval, Repentigny

-- Deer mouse: These mice are often found in the countryside and particularly fond of cultivated or wooded areas.
+- Deer mouse: These mice are often found in the countryside and are particularly fond of cultivated or wooded areas.

-- Other species of mice: In Canada, other mice roam the territory, but in smaller numbers, such as field mice, sitka mice or white-footed mice.
+- Other species of mice: In Canada, other mice that roam the territory in smaller numbers include field mice, sitka mice and white-footed mice.

 - Sociability: This intruder is a social rodent.
-If you only find one mouse in your house, it is either a stray… or you still haven’t discovered its nest.
+If you only find a single mouse in your house, it is either a stray… or you still haven’t discovered its nest.

-- Gestation: The mouse reproduction rate is quite high as it gives birth to about 5 to 12 mice four to eight times per year.
+- Gestation: The mouse reproduction rate is quite high.
+Mice give birth to between 5 and 12 mice, four to eight times a year.

 - Health risks: Mice carry pathogens and diseases, including hantavirus, meningitis, tapeworm and Lyme disease.